Bomba, the Jungle Boy (film)

-Bomba, the Jungle Boy is a 1949 American adventure film directed by Ford Beebe.
+Bomba, the Jungle Boy is a 1949 American adventure film directed by Ford Beebe, based on the first of the Bomba series of juvenile adventure books.
 It was the first in a 12-film series featuring Bomba, a sort of teenage Tarzan, played by Johnny Sheffield, who as a child had played "Boy" in several previous Tarzan films.

 Plot

 A photographer and his daughter arrive in Africa hoping to capture the local wildlife on film.
 Instead, they encounter (and never end up photographing) a killer leopard, a swarm of locusts, deadly lion worshippers, and Bomba the Jungle Boy.

 Bomba was raised by an aged naturalist, Cody Casson (since deceased).
 He now lives beyond the Great Rift.
 The photographer's daughter, wearing a well-tailored leopard skin, spends most of the film with Bomba, while her father, Commissioner Barnes, and Eli search for her.